 Fulfilling Jamestown Rediscovery’s Mission

 The Jamestown Rediscovery Volunteer Program was created in 1995 to help provide on-site interpretation to the visitors at the archaeological site.
-For twenty years, our volunteers have played an invaluable role as members of the Jamestown Rediscovery team, enriching the experiences of visitors and staff, and helping to fulfill our missions of research and education!
+For more than twenty years, our volunteers have played an invaluable role as members of the Jamestown Rediscovery team, enriching the experiences of visitors and staff, and helping to fulfill our missions of research and education!